Allotment

 gardening is a wonderful leisure activity which gives great

-rewards with a bit of excercise.
+rewards with a wee bit of excercise.

 John has aquired an allotment garden on Dundee's City Road

-In his first year he managed to get bumper crops with a
+In his first year he managed to get bumper crops with a wealth

 John